Tat Param Purusa Khyater Gunavaitrsnyam

 Rumi and other ecstatic poets of the past knew it, and if you have ever had a taste of connection with your highest expression, you know it too.
-While other pleasures are still possible in life after connecting to your highest-self, and nothing is wrong with living and enjoying life and everything that it has to offer, enjoying basic comforts and pleasures in an unattached way, nothing compares to the connection with your divine expression, and nothing ever will.
+While other pleasures are still possible in life after connecting to your highest-Self, and nothing is wrong with living and enjoying life and everything that it has to offer, enjoying basic comforts and pleasures in a non-attached way, nothing compares to the connection with your divine expression, and nothing ever will.

 Anyone who is a seeker knows about the beauty of what she/he is striving for, and anyone who is a willing receiver of this beauty knows the experience.
 Either one is a sufficient motivating factor for a spiritual journey, and this is why any human on any spiritual path anywhere in the world is willing to be who he/she needs to be in order to connect, or continue to connect, with their divine expression each day.
 Getting even just a glimpse of this highest connection is enough to make innumerable amounts of humans throughout time and history devote their entire life to their practice.

-The good news is that once connection is obtained, with practice, it becomes one’s natural state of being, with happiness and non-attachment becoming a part of who one is for the entirety of his/her lifetime (as long as she/he continues to walk the path).
-At this point of natural everyday expression, “nothing needs to be starved,” and a practitioner can fully/truly enjoy the world and all of it’s pleasures (The Yoga Sutras of Patanjali) since he/she will have connected with the most important and beautiful thing that is possible to experience in this lifetime.
-Once regular connection is present in one’s being, she/he will also simultaneously get to enjoy all of the beauty of the physical manifestation of that same divine expression in different forms in the external world during their life’s journey.
+The good news is that once connection is obtained, with practice and/or self-surrender, it (through a process of integration) becomes one’s natural state of being, with happiness and non-attachment becoming a default part of who one is for the entirety of his/her lifetime (as long as she/he continues to walk the path).
+At this point of natural everyday expression, “nothing needs to be starved” according to Swami Satchidananda, and a practitioner can fully/truly enjoy the world and all of it’s pleasures since he/she will have connected with the most important and beautiful thing that is possible to experience in this lifetime, and, therefore, no true attachment to objects of this world.
+Once regular connection is present in one’s being, she/he will also simultaneously get to enjoy all of the beauty of the physical manifestation of that same divine expression in different forms in the external world during their lifetime.

-One’s aim, however, should always be to “achieve supreme vairagya [non-attachment] first [in life, which means becoming steady in one’s pure mind and free from attachment to all Earthly desires], and then [she/he can] enjoy” (The Yoga Sutras of Patanjali) all of the beauty that he/she is a part of in the world.
-This, according to Sutra 16 of The Yoga Sutras of Patanjali, is “our birthright,” and everyone deserves to create this happiness in their lifetime.
+One’s aim, however, should always be to “achieve supreme vairagya [non-attachment] first [in life, which means becoming steady in one’s pure mind and free from attachment to all Earthly desires, so as to avoid unnecessary Karmas, etc,] and then [she/he can] enjoy” (Swami Satchidananda) all of the beauty that he/she is a part of in the world.
+This, according to the implications of the “experience” of direct connection, and Yoga Sutra 16, is our birthright (which Swami Satchidananda goes on to emphasize).
+Everyone deserves to create this happiness in their lifetime.

 So, what, if you are not already doing so by now in week 12 of our practice, is one thing that you can let go of today in order to connect with your highest expression/spirit?